mavery-seu/learn-python-the-right-way/manuscript/chapter02_Variables_Expressions_and_Statements.md

 }
 </style>

-# Chapter 2: Variables, expressions and statements
+# Chapter 2: Variables, Expressions and Statements

 (Watch a video based on this chapter **PLACE_HOLDER**.)
 <br>